Be-Secure/BeSman/README.md

 ## Overview

 BeSman or Be-Secure Manager is a command line utility for provisioning customized security environments.
-This utility comes under the Be-Secure project which is an umbrella project of open source security projects, tools, sandbox environments to perform security assessments and secure open source technology stacks.
+This utility comes under the Be-Secure project which is an umbrella  of open source security projects, tools, sandbox environments to perform security assessments and secure open source technology stacks.
 <br>

 ## Installing BeSman using oah-shell

-We will be using [oah-installer](https://github.com/be-secure/oah-installer), a component of [**OpenAppHack(OAH)**](https://openapphack.github.io/OAH/), to install [oah-shell](https://github.com/be-secure/oah-shell) in the local system and using it to bring up [oah-bes-vm](https://github.com/be-secure/oah-bes-vm) with BeSman installed.<br> [OpenAppHack (OAH) is built on top of opensource DevOps tools.
-Its a vendor neutral environment provisioning approach that enables rapid development and prototyping of open source solution.].
+We will be using [oah-installer](https://github.com/be-secure/oah-installer), a component of [**OpenAppHack(OAH)**](https://openapphack.github.io/OAH/), to install [oah-shell](https://github.com/be-secure/oah-shell) in the local system and using it to bring up [oah-bes-vm](https://github.com/be-secure/oah-bes-vm) with BeSman installed.<br> OpenAppHack (OAH) is built on top of opensource DevOps tools.
+Its a vendor neutral environment provisioning approach that enables rapid development and prototyping of open source solution.
 For more details about oah-installar, please visit [github page](https://github.com/Be-Secure/oah-installer/blob/master/README.md) and for oah shell info, use [readme](https://github.com/Be-Secure/oah-shell/blob/master/README.md) for the same.
 <br>

 ## Pre-requisites